MN instructors along with Shihan Fumio Demura. From left to right, Richmond McCluer,

 He competed in football, wreseling, and baseball for Winona

 Senior High school, and played amateur baseball for the Winona

-program.
+girls softball team.
 He also was in the US Army Airborne Unit which included

 being stationed along the Korean DMZ.
 He instructs junior classes at